 What is Cannabis sativa?

-This species has long captured attention for its adaptability, distinct growth characteristics, and diverse applications, ranging from agricultural to industrial use.
-Over the years, I’ve worked closely with this plant from seed selection and field trials to post-harvest processing, gaining practical insights into its unique attributes and potential.
+This species has long been recognised for its adaptability, distinctive growth patterns, and broad applications ranging from agriculture to industrial use.
+Over the years, I’ve worked with this plant through every stage, from selecting seeds and conducting field trials to handling post-harvest processes, which has given me practical insights into its unique qualities and potential.

-With over a decade of experience in the cannabis industry, particularly in CBD extraction, hemp cultivation, and regulatory compliance, I’ve developed a deep understanding of Cannabis sativa and its role across various fields.
+With more than a decade of experience in the cannabis sector, particularly in CBD extraction, hemp cultivation, and structured industry practices, I’ve developed a strong understanding of Cannabis sativa and its role across different fields.

-In this article, I aim to present a detailed yet accessible introduction to Cannabis sativa.
-Whether you're new to the subject or looking to expand your existing knowledge, the following sections will cover its history, structure, chemical profile, and current uses.
+In this article, my aim is to provide a clear and approachable introduction to Cannabis sativa.
+Whether you’re new to the subject or looking to deepen your knowledge, the sections ahead will touch on its history, structure, chemical makeup, and present-day applications.

-My goal is to provide accurate, grounded information that reflects both scientific research and real-world experience in the field of hemp and cannabis production.
+My intention is to share accurate and trustworthy information that blends scientific research with first-hand experience in hemp and cannabis production.

 Prefer watching over reading?
 This video covers the key points from the article: